tasniakader/TK-Music-Library/README.md

 # TK Digital Music Library

 This project utilizes SQL, Visual Studio 2022, and the C# programming language to maintain a digital music library.
-The "Project Documentation.pdf" file details the features of this program and includes a user manual.
+The "Project Documentation.pdf" file details the program's features and includes a user manual.

 ## Acknowledgments